wesleydeland/wesleydeland/README.md

 ### Hi there 👋

-**wesleydeland/wesleydeland** is a ✨ _special_ ✨ repository and and showcases my fleeting ideas and stalled projects 🤣
+**wesleydeland/wesleydeland** is a ✨ _special_ ✨ repository and showcases my fleeting ideas and stalled projects 🤣

 - 🔭 I’m currently working on secret projects at Dell :)
 - 🌱 I’m currently learning Blazor WebAssembly